Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Introduction

+Furthermore, we develop an iterative, physically realizable algorithm for focusing that utilizes intensity measurements at the desired point and backscatter analysis to produce a near-optimal focusing wavefront with significantly fewer measurements than other approaches.
+Thus the principal advantage of this approach is that one can get $95$\% of the optimal intensity using significantly fewer measurements than it would take to get the optimal intensity.
+In effect, we are increasing the rate of convergence to the optimal focusing wavefront.
+Changing the focusing point or the number of foci do not affect the convergence behavior.
+We show that we retain this property even when we control fewer than the total number of propagating modes.

+A crucial feature of the algorithms we have developed is that it allows the number of modes being controlled via a spatial light modular (SLM) in experiments to be increased without increasing the number of measurements that have to be made.

+An additional advantage conferred by these rapidly converging algorithms is that they might facilitate their use in applications where the duration in which the $S_{21}$ or $S_{11}$ matrix can be assumed to be quasi-static is relatively small compared to the time it would take to make all measurements needed to estimate the $S_{21}$ or $S_{11}$ matrix or in settings where a near-optimal solution obtained fast is preferable to the optimal solution that takes many more measurements to compute.

-Finally, we numerically analyze the phenomenon using a spectrally accurate simulator for 2D scattering systems and provide the first numerically rigorous confirmation of the shape of the transmission coefficient distribution and the existence \cite{vellekoop2008universal} of an eigen-wavefront with transmission coefficient approaching one for random media with a large number of scatterers.
+Finally, we numerically analyze the phenomenon using a spectrally accurate simulator for 2D scattering systems with periodic boundary conditions and provide the first numerically rigorous confirmation of the shape of the transmission coefficient distribution and the existence \cite{vellekoop2008universal} of an eigen-wavefront with transmission coefficient approaching one for random media with a large number of scatterers.

 The paper is organized as follows.
 We describe our setup in Section \ref{sec:Setup}.
 We discuss the problem of transmission maximization and focusing in Section \ref{sec:Prob Form}.
 To assist in the development of physically realizable algorithms for these applications, we identify physically realizable operations in Section \ref{sec:physical realizable}, and describe iterative, implementable algorithms for finding transmission-maximizing and focusing inputs in Sections \ref{sec:AlgoBackMin} and \ref{sec:FocusingAlgorithms}, respectively.
 We highlight the existence of the eigen-wavefronts with transmission coefficients approach one, the algorithms' performance and rapid convergence via numerical simulations in Section \ref{sec:simulations}, and summarize our findings in Section \ref{sec:conclusions}.